raphaelquast/EOmaps/docs/EOmaps_examples.rst

 🌲 🏡🌳 Add overlays and indicators
 -----------------------------------

+… and finally, here's an a bit more advanced example

+- with overlays add fancy static annotations / markers
-… an a bit more advanced example - use “connected” Maps-objects to get multiple interactive data-layers - add fancy static annotations and markers
+- ...and “connected” Maps-objects to get multiple interactive data-layers!

 … generation of the plot might take a bit longer since overlays might need to be downloaded first!

 |toggleStart|